ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

 <!-- POST ONLY SECTION  - This section should only show up in the pinned reddit post, not the wiki itself.-->
 >**NOTE**
->
->This post will be updated periodically, but we advise you to check the wiki link here: [https://www.reddit.com/r/activedirectory/wiki/AD-Resources](https://www.reddit.com/r/activedirectory/wiki/AD-Resources) for the most up-to-date version.
+This post will be updated periodically, but we advise you to check the wiki link here: [https://www.reddit.com/r/activedirectory/wiki/AD-Resources](https://www.reddit.com/r/activedirectory/wiki/AD-Resources) for the most up-to-date version.
->
 >If you are interested in how these items were selected see the wiki page for [AD Tools Reviews Guidelines](https://www.reddit.com/r/activedirectory/wiki/index/Tools-And-Resources-Listing-Guidelines).
 This is also where you can get details on submitting your script or tool.
 >
 <!-- END POST ONLY SECTION -->
 # AD RESOURCES
 There are a lot of resources for Active Directory, Entra, and other Identity products.
 It is a challenge to sort through them.
 This list is curated by the moderators and tech council of r/ActiveDirectory to be include good references and resources.
 As always, please send a [modmail ](https://www.reddit.com/message/compose?to=r/activedirectory)or post an [issue](https://github.com/ActiveDirectoryKC/RedditADWiki/issues) on the wiki's github if you thing something needs added or removed or if a link is broken.

->
-> In addition, all r/ActiveDirectory wiki pages and resource posts (which are duplicates of the wiki pages) are stored on GitHub: [https://github.com/ActiveDirectoryKC/RedditADWiki](https://github.com/ActiveDirectoryKC/RedditADWiki)
+>In addition, all r/ActiveDirectory wiki pages and resource posts (which are duplicates of the wiki pages) are stored on GitHub: [https://github.com/ActiveDirectoryKC/RedditADWiki](https://github.com/ActiveDirectoryKC/RedditADWiki)

->!**ICONS REFERENCE**!<
+**ICONS REFERENCE**

-* >!💥- Resources that are guaranteed to trip the SOC monitoring and are likely to be detected by AV/EDR.!<
+* 💥- Resources that are guaranteed to trip the SOC monitoring and are likely to be detected by AV/EDR.
-* >!❗ - Resources that are going to trip SOC notifications.
-Coordinate with your SOC team.!<
+* ❗ - Resources that are going to trip SOC notifications.
+Coordinate with your SOC team.
-* >!✨ - Resources that are highly recommended by the community and reviewed by Mods.!<
+* ✨ - Resources that are highly recommended by the community and reviewed by Mods.
-* >!❔ - Indicates that the resource is recommended by community members but not fully reviewed by mods.!<
+* ❔ - Indicates that the resource is recommended by community members but not fully reviewed by mods.

 # Wiki Links